 The Spokane Jazz Orchestra will be debuting big band arrangements of Gershwin music, something that has never been done, at this concert.
 The arrangements by SJO Music Director Dr. Don Goodwin will honor the classic Gershwin tunes while adding jazz flair and big band styling.

-Guest artist Jody Graves is the perfect vocalist to feature in this evening of Gershwin music as evidenced by her lauded performances of Rhapsody in Blue, the title song of this concert.
+Guest artist Jody Graves is the perfect artist to feature in this evening of Gershwin music as evidenced by her lauded performances of Rhapsody in Blue, the title song of this concert.
+She was recently inducted into the Steinway Hall of Fame, one of only 43 pianists across the U.S. and Canada to be so honored!

 Jody maintains an exciting, diverse and active performing career, and is recognized nationally as a distinguished artist and teacher of piano.
 Her engagements take her across the United States and around the world -- performing in Europe, Asia and the Middle East -- even serving as a Cultural Ambassador for the U.S. State Department.
 Jody has also been a featured performing artist several times on public radio.